Visitor Guidelines

 Miles of trails are open to the public from sunrise to sunset.
 There is no charge to explore the prairies, woodlands, and wetlands at the Main Property, Marie Property, Lilly Property and Shepard Farm.
 Trail maps are available on each of their webpages.

 Dodge does not have an indoor visitor center.
-The Main Office is located on the Main Property in West St. Paul and is typically staffed 8:00 a.m. – 4:00 p.m., Monday through Friday.
-The office is closed on major holidays, but trails remain open for hiking year-round.
-Indoor spaces, including the barn, are not open to the general public.
+The Main Office is located on the Main Property in West St. Paul and is staffed 8:00 a.m.–4:00 p.m., Monday through Friday.
+The office is closed on major holidays, but trails remain open for hiking year round.
+Indoor spaces, including the barn, are not open to the public.

 Bringing Your Group to Dodge

-– The organizer for groups of 10+ people must provide their contact information (phone and email) in case we need to follow up with updates or concerns.
-If the organizer will not be present with the group, the group must also provide contact information for the group member who will be with and responsible for the group while onsite.
+- The group organizer must provide their phone and email in case we need to contact you.
+If the group organizer will not be onsite, another group member who will be onsite with the group must provide their phone and email.

-– If your group encounters Dodge staff and students onsite, please allow them space to teach and learn.
-Naturalist-led groups have paid for an educational experience.
+- If your group encounters Dodge staff and students onsite, allow them space to teach and learn.
+Naturalist-led groups pay for an educational experience.
 Participants of facility rentals also have priority over unpaid groups.

-– Children must be supervised at all times, to ensure they are treating wildlife, landscapes, and Dodge property with respect.
-Please see our ‘Tread Lightly’ policy.
+- Children must always be supervised to ensure they are treating wildlife, landscapes, and Dodge property with respect.
+See our ‘Tread Lightly’ policy.

-– Groups must follow all other visitor guidelines listed on this page and posted throughout the property.
+- Respect all visitor guidelines and signs posted throughout the property.

 If you are interested in a naturalist-guided program, join a public program or schedule your own group program.